 The International Electrotechnical Commission (IEC), along with the International Organization for Standardization (ISO), developed 27001 to set a global standard for information security.

 Security teams of banks and credit unions often find it hard to attain Federal Financial Institutions Examination Council (FFIEC) compliance.
 Due to their lack of resources, they aren’t able to properly deploy and manage the diverse set of security controls.

 Organizations handling the personal data of European Union citizens must comply with the General Data Protection Regulation (GDPR) requirement in order to keep that data secure.
-Failure to comply may result in organizations.
+Failure to comply may result in organizations

 The Federal Information Security Management Act of 2002 ("FISMA", 44 U.S.C. § 3541, et seq.) is a United States federal law enacted in 2002 as Title III of the E‐Government Act of 2002 (Pub.
 L. 107‐347, 116 Stat.
 2899).
-The Act is meant to bolster computer.
+The Act is meant to bolster computers.

 Under the Gramm-Leach-Bliley Act (GLBA), institutions like credit unions, banks, and other financial services firms are legally obligated to protect their consumers' information.
 This has made it mandatory for US-based organizations to create and enforce

 Organizations transmitting health information in electronic form, including healthcare providers, health plans, healthcare clearing houses, and business associates of a covered entity, must comply with HIPAA.